swansonk14/SyntheMol/docs/rl/antibiotics.md

 # Generating Novel Antibiotics with SyntheMol-RL

-Instructions for generating antibiotic candidates for _Acinetobacter baumannii_ using SyntheMol-RL from the paper [TODO](TODO).
+Instructions for generating antibiotic candidates for _Staphylococcus aureus_ using SyntheMol-RL from the paper [TODO](TODO).

 This includes instructions for processing antibiotics data, training antibacterial activity prediction models,